ayayayase/wdprojrubidiumhutallapuga/README.md

 This would help secure the information or gaming experience of the users.
 Having this feature allows the users to switch devices yet maintain their work without facing hassles.
 Overall, this would enhance the game's functionality by being more personalized, safe and secure.

 1.
-Type: user login data (username, password)
+- Type: user login data (username, password)
-Purpose: logging in to site and saving the progress Structure in JSON format: tbr
+- Purpose: logging in to site and saving the progress
+- Structure in JSON format:
+users {
+"name": req.body.name,
+"password": hashedPassword
+}

 2.
-Type: save state for each feature (all doll features, background, dialogue)
+- Type: save state for each feature (all doll features, background, dialogue)
-Purpose: saving the last state of each class so that it will not go away when proceeding to the next page.
+- Purpose: saving the last state of each class so that it will not go away when proceeding to the next page.
-Structure in JSON format:
+- Structure in JSON format:
-tbr
+states {
+  "face": "1",
+  "top": "2",
+  "bottom": "3",
+  "fh": "4",
+  "bh": "5",
+  "shoes": "6"
+}

 ~~